okraits/slimgallery/README.md

 ## Contents:

 1. Overview
+2. Requirements
+3. Installation
-2. License
+4. License
-3. Authorship, feedback, questions and contributions
+5. Authorship, feedback, questions and contributions

 ### 1. Overview

-Some day this might be a slim gallery for the django webframework.
+slimgallery is, as the name suggests, a slim and simple web gallery for the django webframework.

+Currently it provides the following features:

+- generation of a web image gallery from folders with image files
+- generation of thumbnails in a userdefined size
+- several properties can be set on a per folder basis (folder name, thumb size and quality, pics per row)
+- easy navigation through the gallery

+### 2. Requirements

+slimgallery has the following requirements:

+- django >= 1.5
+- convert (imagemagick)

+### 3. Installation

+TODO

-### 2. License
+### 4. License

 This software is released under the terms of the
 GNU General Public License v2:

 [http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt](http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)

-### 3. Authorship, feedback, questions and contributions
+### 5. Authorship, feedback, questions and contributions

 There is a git repository available at github: